Minneapolis Residents Shocked As Some Saw Property Tax Estimates Rise 20% Or Higher

 Pentz said homeowners have to wait and see when budgets are set how much their property taxes increases.
 He added that the state does have a property tax refund available if it increases by more than $100 from last year.

-If you are retired, or on a fixed income, there are programs that offer aid or a reduction in your property tax bill.MORE NEWS: COVID In Minnesota: State's Average Case Rate Is Now Worst In The Nation
+If you are retired, or on a fixed income, there are programs that offer aid or a reduction in your property tax bill.MORE NEWS: Man Dies After Shooting In Downtown Minneapolis

 More On WCCO.com: